the Ojai History

 In 1899, the tournament adopted the single elimination format and offered multiple categories of play, adding interscholastic singles and doubles matches to the growing tournament.
 Attendance was almost 700 over the weekend of the finals, and the town held a reception and dance for the players.
 Many consider this the first Ojai.

 The turn of the century brought other developments to the tournament.
 Tea service was introduced, and the clubhouse was built that year, remaining on site until 1966.
 The tournament lasted 3 days, offered expanded categories, and had entry fees of $.50.
-Players traveling to the Valley stayed with local residents, which tradition continues today.
+Players traveling to the Valley stayed with local residents, a tradition which continues today.

 In 1905, there were over 100 competitors in the Tournament, and in 1907, girls’ interscholastic competition was introduced.
 By 1912, there were 272 entrants in twelve events, making it the largest tournament of its kind in the United States.